 The early Kindle e-readers don't have LCD screens or powerful internal components which means they're usually a lot cheaper than tablets and phones.
 The lack of a glass screen is fantastic for glare-free reading though and an immediate improvement over using the Kindle app on your phone or tablet.

 The Kindle Voyage normally has a price of about US$220/£170/AU$299 so if you can get it for cheaper than that you're onto a winner.
 After that, there isn't a huge difference in features so it all depends how much you want to spend.
 If you can find the Kindle Paperwhite for under US$120/£110/AU$169 you're getting a good price, while the Kindle 2014 model (which has all but disappeared from Australian stores) has a fairly static price of US$80/£59, but every now and then it dips lower.
 With the new Kindle Oasis model arriving recently, we may see the older models' prices drop soon.

 For the tablets, the best thing to do is just work out how much you want to spend and pick up the model that sits closest to your budget.
 The HDX models are the good ones so do go for one of those if you can.

 What do 'Special Offers' mean on the Kindle listings?

 When looking at a Kindle e-reader listing, whether it's on Amazon's website, or on a different retailer's site, you'll often see 'includes special offers' in the title or item description.
-Choose without special offers and the price will jump up £10/$20.
+Choose without special offers and the price will jump up £10/US$20.

 Essentially, these Special Offers act as Amazon-based screensaver-style advertisements on your Kindle device.
 So when you pop your Kindle on from sleep mode you'll see an ad for a book on Amazon's Kindle store, or maybe a third party ad.